Jill enjoys cooking, abstract painting, stewardship, & learning about gardening through the MD Native Plant Society.

 Pretty, old-fashioned, picturesque.
 All are good descriptors of the common blue violet, Viola sororia.

 Edible, useful, and (sometimes) invasive are also apt descriptors, as is cheering, for common blue violets are harbingers of spring.

-In late winter, when hellebore blooms, zoysia grass is still straw-like, and few trees are in bud, clumps of common violets emerge from the cold, damp ground.
+In late winter, when hellebore blooms, zoysia grass is still straw-like, and few trees are in bud, clumps of wild common violets emerge from the cold, damp ground.
 By March, they are in bloom alongside forsythia and narcissus, contributing bright pops of purple to landscapes long into June.

 This article will break down how to grow and care for these wonderful plants, as well as provide information on potential projects and recipes you can use to fully enjoy their offerings.